About Adjustments

 .

-Events API webhook for adjustments
+Events API webhook

 When an adjustment is made for an account balance (either credit or debit), the BADJ: adj